Table of Contents

 Yala national park

-Most popular natural attraction in Tissamharam is Yala national park and Tissamharama is the starting point of most Yala national park safaris.
+Most popular natural attractions in Tissamharam are the Yala national park, Rekawa beach and Tissamharama is the starting point of most Yala national park safaris.
 The entrance of Yala national park is around 25kilometers away from Ttissamaharama and the drive from Tissa to Yala takes around 300 minutes.
 Most other popular wildlife reserves near Tissamaharama is Kumana bird sanctuary and most tourists take Kumana national park safari when Yala national park is closed during the drought.